oregon coast

 Doerner Fir (formerly Brummit Fir)

 The Doerner Fir (formerly named the Brummit Fir) is certainly one of Oregon’s largest Douglas Firs and its tallest, topping out at nearly 330 feet high.
 Its jaw-dropping height makes it one of the tallest non-redwood trees in the world.
-The fir grows on BLM land between the towns of Coquille and Reston and can is best accessed through a series of logging and forest roads in the mountains coming from the east.
-For its age, the tree looks remarkably healthy and its deeply furrowed bark is characteristic of similarly ancient firs.
+The fir grows on BLM land between the towns of Coquille and Reston and is best accessed through a series of logging and forest roads in the mountains, approaching from the east.
+Considering its age, the tree appears remarkably healthy, and its deeply furrowed bark is characteristic of similarly ancient firs.
 The trail to the specimen is quite short but maneuvers around other giant Douglas Firs, making the trip to the record-breaking tree a very mesmerizing experience.

 Doerner Fir (formerly named the Brummit Fir)